a2o/snoopy/doc/CONTRIBUTING.md

 ### On what branch should you base your contribution to Snoopy?

-''As a general rule, base your contribution on MASTER branch.''
+**As a general rule, base your contribution on MASTER branch.**

 Exception:
-- you found a bug that impacts current stable release - base your work on ''stable'' branch, if it is currently present in Snoopy repo.
+- you found a bug that impacts current stable release - base your work on **stable** branch, if it is currently present in Snoopy repo.
 Maintainer will merge it into master branch.

 Non-exception:
 - you have developed a new feature and would like it to land in the next bugfix
-    release: ''do not bother''.
+    release: **do not bother**.
 Bugfix releases are bugfix releases, they are not intended to introduce new features.
-Base your work on ''master'' branch.
+Base your work on **master** branch.
     If you somehow manage to convince maintainer(s) that your feature should land in next bugfix release anyway, maintainer will do the integration.